ntkniazeva/german-data-analyst-jobs/README.md

 ## Key Findings

+1. The total number of Data Analyst vacancies is **223**.
-1. Most vacancies are concentrated in **Berlin, Munich, Hamburg,  Cologne, Frankfurt, and Düsseldorf**.
+2. Most vacancies are concentrated in **Berlin, Munich, Hamburg,  Cologne, Frankfurt, and Düsseldorf**.
-2. A German healthcare technology company **KIND GmbH & Co KG** posted the highest number of Data Analysts vacancies.
+3. A German healthcare technology company **KIND GmbH & Co KG** posted the highest number of Data Analysts vacancies.
-3. Salary transparency is limited.
+4. Salary transparency is limited.
 Only **8% of job postings have salary informaion**.
 No salary informaion for junior roles.
-4. The median Data Analyst salary is **€76,240** per year.
+5. The median Data Analyst salary is **€76,240** per year.

 ## Visualisation